holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/04_til_repo/lesson_plan.md

 ## Essential Questions

+- How we utilize git remote repositories?
 - What practices can I adopt to make my knowledge easily viewable and sharable?

 ## Lesson Plan

-The goal here is to show students how git can go from a "local" repository to a "remote" repository.
+The goal here is to show students how `git` can go from a "local" repository to a "remote" repository.
 To do this, students will build on (and push) a "Today I Learned" skeleton.
-This project will then be something that they add to over time.
+This project will then be something that they to throughout the entire class and is designed to solidify their knowledge on tricky subjects.

-> Student's normal creds work (LDAP) automatically work with GitLab
+> Note: Student's creds (LDAP) _should_ work with `gitlab.ucls.uchicago.edu`

 ### Setup

-- `Today I Learned Repo` GoogleDoc loaded up into Schoology
+- `Today I Learned Repo Worksheet` GoogleDoc loaded up into Schoology
     - https://docs.google.com/document/d/1sKxsWjRBgt2ABAfRx6tLGViUGiLQBp8gdnEpSM6PgBk
-- TIL skeleton zipped and loaded onto Schoology
+- `TILSkeleton` zipped and loaded onto Schoology
     - Taken from `https://gitlab.ucls.uchicago.edu/ml-ai/til`
     - `.git` folder removed
-- Websites loaded up
+- Demo websites loaded up
     - http://git-school.github.io/visualizing-git/
     - https://github.com/jbranchaud/til
     - https://gitlab.ucls.uchicago.edu/vdangi/til